 Can You Fix a Lazy Eye?

-Diagnosing lazy eye is a painless, relatively simple process with several corrective treatments available to improve vision strength and overall eye health.
+Diagnosing lazy eye is a painless, relatively simple process, with several corrective treatments available to improve vision strength and overall eye health.

-How to Fix a Lazy Eye
+Options to Fix a Lazy Eye

-Non-surgical treatments for lazy eye4
+Non-surgical treatments for lazy eye

 - Eye drops.
-A prescription medication called atropine can be used to temporarily blur the vision in the dominant eye, forcing the weaker eye to become stronger.
-Eye drops may be prescribed for weekend or daily use and are generally considered easier for a child than an eye patch.
+A prescription medication called atropine can be used to temporarily blur vision in the dominant eye, forcing the weaker eye to become stronger.
+Eye drops may be prescribed for weekend or daily use and are considered easier for a child than an eye patch.
 Side effects of atropine may include light sensitivity or eye irritation.

-- Vision Exercises.
+- Vision exercises.
 Vision therapy with games and exercises designed to improve vision can strengthen the muscles of the affected eye.
 Activities may include coloring in special workbooks, dot-to-dot drawing, building blocks, word games, puzzles, reading or some video games designed specifically for improving vision.
 These may be done in combination with other treatments.

 Surgical treatments for lazy eye

-Strabismus surgery can be performed on adults or children.
+When a lazy eye is caused by muscle imbalance (strabismus), surgery can be performed on adults or children.
 It aims to better align and straighten the eyes by repositioning the muscles around the affected eye as needed.

-There are two types of strabismus surgery:6
+There are two types of strabismus surgery:

 Surgery can also help correct a lazy eye caused by deprivation amblyopia, in which vision is blocked by a droopy eyelid, cataract or a corneal ulcer.